 Studies on the effect of TCCs on the distribution of plantar loading have demonstrated that wearing a TCC substantially reduces loading at the sole of the foot [5].
 Clearly, this reduction of plantar pressure will inevitably lead to a reduction in the overall loading at the ankle joint too.
 However, this change in ankle joint loading cannot be quantified using only measurements of plantar pressure.
 At the same time, the kinematic restrictions imposed by the TCC at the foot and ankle level will likely lead to compensatory changes in the kinematics of the knee and/or hip joints.
-Such changes could be associated with discomfort and possible injuries, especially in cases where altered kinematics due to the immobilisation of the ankle joint loading.
-Altered knee and hip kinematics due to the actual effect of a TCC on internal joint loading has not been fully assessed.
+Such changes could be associated with discomfort and possible injuries, especially in cases where altered kinematics contribute to an increased knee or hip joint loading.
+Altered knee and hip kinematics due to the immobilisation of the ankle joint have been demonstrated in the literature [6,7].
+However, the actual effect of a TCC on internal joint loading has not been fully assessed.
 To our knowledge, there is no study in the literature that accounts for the combined effect of the TCC and muscle forces.

 To achieve that, the effect of the muscle forces acting on each joint must also be considered.
 This challenge can be overcome with the help of musculoskeletal models of the lower limb.
-Such models have been used in the past to evaluate interventions such as a knee brace during gait [8], ankle braces during landing [9, 10] and foot orthoses during gait [11].
+Such models have been used in the past to evaluate interventions such as a knee brace during gait [8], ankle braces during landing [9,10] and foot orthoses during gait [11].
 These models enable the estimation of the muscle and joint reaction forces and for the first time open the way for non-invasive assessment of changes in the loading of lower extremity joints due to the use of a TCC.